Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Video-Analyzer/README.md

 - type: string
 - description: Specifies the Azure location where the AVAM resource should be created.
 - required: false

+> **Note:**
+> You need to deploy Your Azure Video Analyzer For Media Account in the same region as the Azure Media Services account exists.

 ### mediaServicesAccountId
 - type: string